acegoal07/acegoal07.github.io/projects/sierra/README.md

-roles|This command will display all roles on the server and which ones you have userinfo or userinfo ```(mention)```|Will display all needed information about a user addsierra|This command sends you the link required to invite Sierra to your own server ping|Used to see the latency for sierra and the ping for the Discord API channelinfo|Shows the user info about the channel they are using
+roles|This command will display all roles on the server and which ones you have userinfo or userinfo ```(mention)```|Will display all needed information about a user addsierra|This command sends you the link required to invite Sierra to your own server channelinfo|Shows the user info about the channel they are using
 <h3>Admin:</h3>